Aishwarya Rai: Early life and education

-Aishwarya Rai was born on 1 November 1973 into a Tuluva Hindu family in Mangalore, Karnataka.
+Aishwarya Rai was born on 1 November 1973 into a Tulu Hindu family in Mangalore, Karnataka.
 Her father Krishnaraj Rai, who died on 18 March 2017, was a marine biologist and her mother Vrinda is a housewife.
 She has one elder brother Aditya Rai, an engineer in the merchant navy.
 Rai's movie Dil Ka Rishta (2003) was co-produced by her brother and co-written by her mother.
-She has been fluent in Tulu, Hindi and English since childhood.
+She has been fluent in Tulu, Hindi and English since childhood, and has also stated that she speaks Marathi and Tamil.

 Rai's family later moved to Mumbai due to her father's job transfer.
 There, she attended the Arya Vidya Mandir High School.
 She had her intermediate schooling at Jai Hind College for a year and then enrolled at D. G. Ruparel College in Matunga, securing 90 percent in the Higher Secondary (School) Certificate (HSC) exams.
 Describing her desire to maintain a good academic standing, she said: "I've always got a first rank except for my seventh grade mid-term when I stood second.
 When I came to the 10th grade, my seniors, my juniors, everybody thought I'd top the ICSE board exams.
 But I came seventh or eighth in class and that was a huge ego blow."

 Rai trained in classical dance and music for five years during her teens and showed interest in traditional dance forms, including Bharatanatyam.
 Her favourite subject was zoology and she initially considered a career in medicine.
 Planning to become an architect, she enrolled at Rachana Sansad Academy of Architecture, but later gave up her education to pursue a career in modelling.
 Rai had appeared as a child model for Camlin pencils and later, photographs of her taken by her English professor for a project went viral, and photographers Gautam Rajadhyaksha and Farrokh Chothia contacted her to appear in advertisements.